JKorf/Bittrex.Net/README.md

 ```

 ## Release notes
+* Version 3.1.2 - 06 may 2019
+	* Fixed limit being a nullable field on orders

 * Version 3.1.1 - 06 may 2019
 	* Fixed market order type parsing
 	* Added support for the V3 open beta API